temp-nestdao/nest/FAQ.md

 ### How do I find more information about the Nest program?
 The GitHub repository is the main source of information about the program.
 There is some additional information on the [Aragon website](https://aragon.org/project/grants/).

-### I have an idea for Aragon but i don't want to build it myself.
+### I have an idea for Aragon but I don't want to build it myself.
 The Aragon community has created a [Aragon Wishlist](https://forum.aragon.org/t/agp-wishlist-and-blacklist/355) to help seed new ideas for the ecosystem.
 Please share your idea there.

 <br>